airshipit/treasuremap/docs/source/authoring_and_deployment.rst

 elements, in order to separate common site elements (i.e., ``global`` folder) from unique site elements (i.e., ``site`` folder).

-To gain a full understanding of the pegleg strutcure, it is highly recommended to read pegleg documentation on this
+To gain a full understanding of the pegleg structure, it is highly recommended to read pegleg documentation on this
 `here <https://airship-pegleg.readthedocs.io/>`__.